xregistry/spec/endpoint/spec.md

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

-For clarity, when a feature is marked as "OPTIONAL" this means that it is OPTIONAL for both the sender and receiver of a message to support that feature.
-In other words, a sender can choose to include that feature in a message if it wants, and a receiver can choose to support that feature if it wants.
-A receiver that does not support that feature is free to take any action it wishes, including no action or generating an error, as long as doing so does not violate other requirements defined by this specification.
-However, the RECOMMENDED action is to ignore it.
-The sender SHOULD be prepared for the situation where a receiver ignores that feature.
-An Intermediary SHOULD forward OPTIONAL attributes.
+For clarity, OPTIONAL attributes (specification defined and extensions) are OPTIONAL for clients to use, but servers MUST be prepared for them to appear in incoming requests and MUST support them since "support" simply means persisting them in the backing datastore.
+However, as with all attributes, if accepting the attribute would result in a bad state (such as exceeding a size limit, or results in a security issue), then the server MAY choose to reject the request.

 In the pseudo JSON format snippets `?` means the preceding attribute is OPTIONAL, `*` means the preceding attribute MAY appear zero or more times, and `+` means the preceding attribute MUST appear at least once.
+The presence of the `#` character means the remaining portion of the line is a comment.
+Whitespace characters in the JSON snippets are used for readability and are not normative.

 ### Terminology